Museu del Disseny de Barcelona

 Plaça de les Glòries Catalanes 37 · interesting places nearby

 Museu del Disseny de Barcelona information

-Barcelona's design museum lies inside a new monolithic building with geometric facades and a rather brutalist appearance – unkindly nicknamed la grapadora (the stapler) by locals.
-The museum, expected to open by early 2015, will house a dazzling collection of ceramics, decorative arts and textiles, taken from its old location in the Palau Reial de Pedralbes.
+Barcelona's design museum lies inside a new monolithic building with geometric facades and a rather brutalist appearance – which has already earned the nickname la grapadora (the stapler) by locals.
+Architecture aside, the museum houses a dazzling collection of ceramics, decorative arts and textiles, and is a must for anyone interested in the design world.